COMEDY 1940's

 His Girl Friday (1940)

-An American screwball comedy film directed by Howard Hawks and starring Cary Grant and Rosalind Russell.
-Adapted from the acclaimed 1928 Broadway play The Front Page by Ben Hecht and Charles MacArthur, the film tells the story of Walter Burns, a fast-talking newspaper editor determined to prevent his ex-wife and star reporter, Hildy Johnson, from leaving both him and the newspaper business to marry insurance salesman Bruce Baldwin.
+A screwball-comedy adapted from the 1928 Broadway play The Front Page.
+The film tells the story of a fast-talking newspaper editor determined to prevent his ex-wife and star reporter from leaving both to marry an insurance salesman.

 Topper Returns (1941)